mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

 ## Set WSL to WSL2

 Currently, the older WSL1 is still the default.
 The new WSL2 (which uses a real Linux kernel):

     wsl --set-default-version 2

 Open Ubuntu from the start menu and and let it install.

 Have a message about Virtualisation needing to be enabled?
 See the next step.

 This ensures distros you install subsequently will run on WSL 2.

-If you've already installed Ubuntu, just convert our exsiting WSl1 Ubuntu to WSL2 run:
+If you've already installed Ubuntu, just convert our existing WSl1 Ubuntu to WSL2 run:

     wsl -l -v
     wsl --set-version Ubuntu 2